Quantum theory of electrically levitated nanoparticle-ion systems: Motional dynamics and sympathetic cooling: Dynamics of a charged particle in a dual-frequency trap

-For certain regimes of values of the above parameters, Eq.~\eqref{eq:two-tone-mathieu-eq} admits quasi-harmonic solutions, namely solutions that oscillate at a frequency much smaller than $\omega_f$ -- the secular frequency -- with small contributions that oscillate at the RF frequencies, also referred to as micromotion.
-Our goal is to obtain approximate expressions for these stable solutions as well as for the secular frequencies in the experimentally relevant regime $a,q_s^2 l^4,q_f^2 \ll 1$.
+For certain regimes of values of the above parameters, Eq.~\eqref{eq:two-tone-mathieu-eq} admits quasi-harmonic solutions, namely, solutions that oscillate at a new frequency, known as the secular frequency, which is much smaller than $\omega_f$.
+These solutions also have small contributions that oscillate at the RF frequencies, referred to as micromotion.
+Our goal is to obtain approximate expressions for these stable solutions as well as for the secular frequencies in the experimentally relevant regime $a_j,q_{sj}^2 l^4,q_{fj}^2 \ll 1$.
+Since the equations of motion for each motional coordinate $R_j$ are decoupled, for the remainder of this section we will omit the sub-index $j$ for simplicity.